A linear PDF model for Bayesian inference: Introduction

 At the same time, recent studies by the ATLAS and CMS collaborations~\cite{ATLAS:2023lsr,CMS:2024ony,ATLAS:2024erm,CMS:2024lrd} show that the results of determining precision SM parameters from the LHC data, such as the strong coupling constant, the effective leptonic weak mixing angle, and the $W$ boson mass, are highly sensitive to the choice of PDFs, with variations larger than the quoted PDF uncertainties.
 This suggests possible inconsistencies between independent PDF determinations and raises concerns about whether all sources of uncertainty are properly considered.
 In particular it is not clear how these methods are able to robustly assess the dependence of the outcome of a fit on the choice of the prior (and further, the prior itself may not be well-defined or easy to describe in these approaches), and whether they may struggle when strong non-linear dependencies in the forward map are present~\cite{Costantini:2024wby}, thus motivating the exploration of a different approach, especially in view of simultaneous fits of PDFs and SMEFT Wilson coefficients~\cite{Costantini:2024xae,Kassabov:2023hbm,Iranipour:2022iak}.

-Bayesian approaches to inverse problems are somewhat orthogonal to those that are currently used.
-They have the advantage of providing quantitative estimates of all sources of uncertainties entering a PDF fit, particularly the methodological aspects entering a fit.
+Explicit Bayesian methods offer a fully articulated probabilistic treatment of inverse problems.
+They have the advantage of providing quantitative estimates of all sources of uncertainties entering a PDF fit, particularly the methodological aspects.
 They also have the distinct benefit of making clear the choice of prior that is used in a PDF fit.
 Interest in such approaches has recently increased in the literature, with several studies paving the way towards Bayesian PDF fits~\cite{Gbedo:2017eyp,Aggarwal:2022cki,Albert:2024zsh,Costantini:2024wby,Capel:2024qkm}.
 In particular, a promising approach is presented in Ref.~\cite{Candido:2024hjt}, in which a prior probability distribution for the PDF model is given by a Gaussian Process in the PDF functional space.

 On the other hand, Bayesian methods frequently invoke significant computational costs, especially when dealing with complex and high-dimensional PDF parametrisations, and it is not straightforward to apply them to a fully global PDF analysis, in which seven or eight flavours are extracted simultaneously from the ${\cal O}(5000)$ data points involving both DIS and hadronic observables, where PDFs enter linearly and quadratically respectively.